Fine-Tuning and Deploying Large Language Models Over Edges: Issues and Approaches: Compressing LLMs for Edge Devices

-When training corpus is absent\footnote{Some companies treat their corpus as private properties and may not want to publicize the corpus for free.}, the one-shot model compression method is required to reduce the scale of LLMs without retraining.
-Among the one-shot model compression methods, one-shot quantization \cite{Frantar2023a} and the one-shot pruning \cite{Frantar2023} stand out due to their efficiency and effectiveness when applied to LLMs.
+\paragraph{\bfseries One-Shot Compression} Note that the retraining duration of the LLM-Pruner is still computationally expensive due to the iterative recovery stage.
+Therefore, the one-shot model compression techniques have been developed to reduce the scale of LLMs without retraining.
+Among the one-shot model compression techniques, one-shot quantization \cite{Frantar2023a} and the one-shot pruning \cite{Frantar2023} stand out due to their efficiency and effectiveness when applied to LLMs.

-The open pre-trained transformer quantization (OPTQ) achieves the one-shot model compression by leveraging the approximate second-order information to achieve high accuracy and efficiency \cite{Frantar2023a}.
-The OPTQ begins by quantizing the weights of the model layer-by-layer.
-For each layer, the objective is to find a quantized weight matrix that minimizes mean-squared error between the full-precision output and the quantized ones (i.e., quantization error) under calibration data\footnote{Calibration data are task-non-specific data that can be crawled from the internet.} such that the performance loss of quantization can be mitigated.
-More specifically, the OPTQ recursively select a layer of weights and simultaneously quantizes each row of the selected weight matrix.
-The simultaneous quantization can reduce the complexity of updating the inverse Hessian leading to substantial computational savings.
-Note that the inverse Hessian can be indefinite due to numerical inaccuracies caused by the row-wise updates.
-To ensure the positive-definiteness of the inverse Hessian, the OPTQ incorporates a Cholesky decomposition of the Hessian matrix.
-By pre-computing the Cholesky decomposition and mild dampening, the OPTQ can efficiently quantize weights without accumulating numerical errors.
-To further enhance efficiency, the OPTQ employs a lazy batch-update strategy, i.e., updating the weights periodically instead of immediately after each quantization step.
+The open pre-trained transformer quantization (OPTQ) leverages the approximate Hessian information to achieve high accuracy and efficiency of one-shot compression \cite{Frantar2023a}.
+The OPTQ initiates the quantization process by sequentially quantizing the weights of each layer in the LLM as shown in Fig. \ref{fig:oneshot}.
+For each layer, the objective of OPTQ is to minimize mean-squared error (i.e., quantization error) between the full-precision output and the quantized one under {task-agnostic data} that can be crawled from the internet such that the performance loss of quantization can be mitigated.
+More specifically, OPTQ recursively selects a layer and simultaneously quantizes the selected columns of weight matrix.
+Simultaneous quantization reduces the computational complexity associated with updating the inverse Hessian.
+However, due to numerical inaccuracies introduced by column-wise updates, the resulting inverse Hessian may become indefinite.
+To ensure the positive-definiteness of the inverse Hessian, the OPTQ incorporates a Cholesky decomposition in the middle of Fig. \ref{fig:oneshot}.
+By computing the inverse Hessian via the Cholesky decomposition and mild damping, the OPTQ can efficiently quantize weights without accumulating numerical errors.
+To further enhance efficiency, the OPTQ employs a lazy batch-update strategy, i.e., updating the weights periodically instead of immediately per each quantization step.
 With the lazy batch-update strategy, the GPU utilization is improved by reducing the frequency of memory access.